bitpay/wallet/README.md

 Installation:

-Copy config.template.js to config.js and edit to suit your needs.
+Copy config.template.js to config.js

+and edit to suit your needs.
 (Defaults to public PeerJS and Insight servers)

+Copy bitcore/browser/bundle.js to copay/lib/bitcore.js

 Then execute these commands:
 ```